 By Antoinette M. Sayeh

 A Newsletter of the IMF on Low-income countries; November 2012

 November 7, 2012

 The International Monetary Fund (IMF) today released the May 2011 Regional Economic Outlook: Sub-Saharan Africa.
 Ms. Antoinette Monsio Sayeh, Director of the IMF's African Department commented on the report's main findings:

 With world recovery under way, Africa faces the twin challenges of reviving strong growth and reinforcing resilience to the economic shocks that regularly batter the continent, IMF officials say as Managing Director Dominique Strauss-Kahn embarks on a three-country visit to the region.

 Dans un entretien avec le Bulletin du FMI en ligne, Mme Antoinette Sayeh, directrice du Département Afrique, a expliqué que depuis quelques années, l’Afrique a fait preuve d’une plus grande ouverture à l’initiative privée.
 Comme par ailleurs le climat des affaires est devenu plus attrayant, les investissements étrangers sont restés abondants.

-Burkina Faso : Staff Report for 2014 Article IV Consultation, First Review Under the Three-Year Arrangement Under the Extended Credit Facility, and Request for Waiver and Modification of Performance Criteria-Staff Report; Press Release; and Statement by the Executive Director for Burkina Faso
+Burkina Faso : Fourth and Fifth Reviews Under the Extended Credit Facility and Request for Modification of Performance Criteria-Press Release; Staff Report; and Statement by the Executive Director for Burkina Faso